 - Concealed retirement accounts

-- Artwork, collectibles, antiques, and other items which may be undervalued or unlisted as an asset
+- Artwork, collectibles, antiques, and other items that may be undervalued or unlisted as an asset

 - Unreported income